Asset & Creditor Protection for Self-Directed IRA LLC

 Asset & creditor protection for a Self-directed IRA LLC is a form of guarding your wealth, which is why it’s so valuable for your Self-Directed IRA.
-After all, retirement accounts are several of Americans’ most valuable assets.
+After all, retirement accounts hold several of Americans’ most valuable assets.
 It’s important to protect your IRA funds from creditors, including people who have won lawsuits against you.
 Generally, the asset/creditor protection strategies available to you depend on the type of retirement account you own.
 Is your retirement account Traditional, an IRA or 401(k) qualified plan?
 Each of these retirement accounts are subject to different Asset & Creditor Protection for Self-Directed IRA LLC strategies.

 As you may know, when using a Self-Directed IRA LLC, you have the opportunity to make a wide range of investments: both traditional and non-traditional.
-However, it’s important to note that you also receive strong asset and creditor protection.
-So by using an LLC that your IRA completely owns (Self-Directed IRA), you gain another layer of limited liability protection.
+Additionally, you receive stronger asset and creditor protection.
+Thus, by using an LLC that your IRA completely owns (the Self-Directed IRALLC structure), you gain another layer of limited liability protection.
 For example, if you use a Self-Directed IRA LLC to make investments, you have better asset and creditor protection vs making the investment yourself.
-Because of this, it’s wise to invest and grow your retirement funds in a self-directed IRA LLC.
+Because of this, it’s wise to invest and grow your retirement funds in a Self-Directed IRA LLC.
 It will protect your retirement assets from creditors, inside or outside of bankruptcy.

 Similar to 401(k) qualified plans, there's The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA” or the “Act”).
 It became effective for bankruptcies that filed after October 17, 2005, and gave protection to debtor’s IRA funds.
-This was done by exempting IRA funds from the bankruptcy estate, in other words, by exempting most unsecured business and consumer debts.
+This was done by exempting IRA funds from the bankruptcy estate, or in other words, by exempting most unsecured business and consumer debts.
 An unsecured debt is essentially a loan that is not backed by an underlying asset.
 The general exemption provides an unlimited exemption for IRAs under section 408 and Roth IRAs under section 408A.

 Traditional and Roth IRAs that a debtor creates and funds are subject to an exemption limitation of $1 million in full for all such IRAs.
 This is adjusted for inflation and can increase if the bankruptcy judge determines that the increase is justified.